 Federal Register Updates

 The One Big Beautiful Bill Act (OBBBA), signed into law in July 2025, included significant changes to federal student loan programs.
-The Department of Education published proposed implementing regulations — the RISE NPRM (Reimagining and Improving Student Education) — in the Federal Register on January 30, 2026 (91 FR 4254).
-The public comment period closed on March 2, 2026.
-A final rule is expected to follow, after which loan servicers will update their systems.
-Below are the 10 major changes, updated with confirmed details from the NPRM regulatory text.
+The Department of Education's implementing regulations — the RISE Final Rule (Reimagining and Improving Student Education) — were published in the Federal Register on May 1, 2026 (91 FR 23768, FR Doc 2026-08556).
+The rule moved through public comment (closed March 2, 2026) and the Department's response to comments before publication.
+Below are the 10 major changes as finalized, with confirmed regulatory text and implementation dates.

 Implementation Process Timeline